JWambaugh/TJSON/README.md

 TJSON
 =====

-The tolerant JSON parser for HaXe
+The tolerant JSON parser and encoder for HaXe

 TJSON is a project to create a JSON parser that is as tolerant as JavaScript is when it comes to JavaScript object notation, if not more error-tolerant.
 It supports all the current JSON standard, along with the following tollerances added: